ezsystems/commerce-documentation/docs/guide/catalog/catalog_features/generate_pdf.md

     For security reasons the PDF for product detail can only display general information that would be also visible for anonymous users.
-    As a consequence for example customer price cannot be displayed.
+    As a consequence some details such as customer price cannot be displayed.

     This is because `wkhtmltopdf` would need user data to generate user-specific PDFs.
-    The user data would have to be attached to the URL and would be visible for everyone.
+    The user data would have to be attached to the URL and would be visible to everyone.

 !!! note

-    Use at least version 0.12.4 of `wkhtmltopdf`, because earlier versions might have a bug.
+    Use at least version 0.12.4 of `wkhtmltopdf`, because earlier versions might have bugs.
     If your PDF output is too small, you may need to update your `wkhtmltopdf` to a newer version.

 ## Using command line